 Diamond drilling from underground is primarily to ascertain rock mass characteristics in advance of development and mining.
-Cigar Lake Mining Corporation, the previous operator, and Cameco have conducted underground geotechnical drilling since 1989 at Cigar Lake, with the exception of the period from 2007 to 2009 during which time the mine was flooded.
+Cigar Lake Mining Corporation, the previous operator, and Cameco have conducted underground geotechnical drilling since 1989.
+A total of 519 underground geotechnical holes have been completed on CL Main.
+In addition, 24 geotechnical holes have been completed with respect to the CLEXT.

-At one time, freezeholes were drilled from underground into the deposit for the purpose of freezing the ground prior to mining.
-No underground freezeholes have been drilled since 2006.
+At one time, freeze holes were drilled from underground into the deposit for the purpose of freezing the ground prior to mining.
+No underground freeze holes have been drilled since 2006.
 None of them are currently used for freezing or for mineral resource and reserve estimation purposes.